 Your doctor can look for causes of HSDD and recommend strategies that may help.
 After recording your medical history, the doctor may prescribe some or all of the following tests:

 - blood tests to check for diabetes, high cholesterol, thyroid problems, or low testosterone

 - pelvic exam to check for physical changes, such as vaginal dryness, painful areas, or thinning of the vaginal walls

 After treating any medical conditions, your doctor may recommend evaluation by a sex therapist or psychiatrist, either individually or as a couple.

-Psychological and sexual counseling are the primary treatments for ISD.
+Psychological and sex therapy are the primary treatments for HSDD.
 Many couples first need marriage counseling to improve their nonsexual relationship before addressing the sexual component directly.